 Aperture ring and other control elements: the multi-function control ring of the Z 28-75 and Z 24-70mm f4 S can be assigned to operate the aperture (which is the default), exposure compensation, ISO sensitivity, or focus – or simply switched off.
 As these two lenses lack a dedicated focus ring the multi-function ring automatically falls back to its customary focus control when the camera is switched to manual focus.
 The Z 28-75 lacks an AF/MF switch witch both the 24-70mm zoom lenses have.
 The Z 24-70mm f2.8 S also sports an OLED display indicating focal length, aperture or focusing distance (in m or ft.) and depth-of-field plus an extra function button which can be assigned different functions e.g. AE/AF-lock.
 The Tamron G1 simply has a dedicated focus ring and no other control elements. [+]

 Lens profile: All three Z-Nikkors come with a lens profile for vignette control, diffraction compensation, and auto distortion control.
-The latter cannot be deactivated on the Z 24-70mm f4 S. How it is with the Z 28-75 has to be seen but I assume that auto distortion control can be deactivated on the new lens. [+]
+The latter can be deactivated – except on the Z 24-70mm f4 S. [+]

-All three lenses cover full frame/FX or smaller sensors. [+]
+All lenses in this comparison cover full frame/FX or smaller sensors. [+]